 Plant seeds in the garden as soon as the soil is warm and dry to give these crops the greatest number of hot days.
 Get a head start on the season by starting plants from seed indoors, 2 to 3 weeks before the last frost, then transplant seedlings to the garden no sooner than 2 weeks after the last frost.

-• Cantaloupe, muskmelons, honeydews, and casaba melons require 70 to 140 days to reach maturity depending upon variety.
-Nighttime air temperatures should not dip below 65°F for best growth and flavor.
+- Cantaloupe, muskmelons, honeydews, and casaba melons require 70 to 140 days to reach maturity depending upon the variety.
+Nighttime air temperatures should not dip below 65°F (18°C) for the best growth and flavor.

-• Cucumbers require 55 to 65 days to reach maturity depending upon variety.
-They can be sown or set out in soil as cool as 60°F—but it is best to warm the soil for 5 days by covering it with clear plastic sheeting before getting started.
+- Cucumbers require 55 to 65 days to reach maturity depending upon the variety.
+They can be sown or set out in soil as cool as 60°F (15°C) —but it is best to warm the soil for 5 days by covering it with clear plastic sheeting before getting started.

-• Winter squashes require 80 to 100 days to maturity depending upon variety.
-Both winter and summer squashes can be set out in soil as cool as 60°F, but in cool soil it would be best to cover the planting bed with black plastic to speed up plant growth.
+- Winter squashes require 80 to 100 days to maturity depending upon the variety.
+Both winter and summer squashes can be set out in soil as cool as 60°F (15°C), but in cool soil it would be best to cover the planting bed with black plastic to speed up plant growth.

-• Summer squashes–including pattypan, scalloped, yellow, and zucchini–will survive where nights dip below 65°F, but if temperatures go any lower protect your crop with a floating row cover.
+- Summer squashes–including pattypan, scalloped, yellow, and zucchini–will survive where nights dip below 65°F (18°C), but if temperatures go any lower protect your crop with a floating row cover.
 These crops require 50 to 65 days to reach maturity.

 Watering for Optimal Growth